jasmine-elga/PACS-Challenge-1/README.md

 ```

-The strategy for the computation of the learning method can be chosen by the user from [std::cin], between:
+The strategy for the computation of the learning method can be chosen by the user from ```std::cin```, between:
-* Armijo rule
+é Armijo rule
 * Exponential Decay
 * Inverse Decay